ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       integer, intent(out) :: ierr

-* :f90:`subroutine adios2_add_transport` Adds a transport to current IO.
-Must be supported by current engine.
+* :f90:`subroutine adios2_add_transport` add a transport to current IO.
+Must be supported by the currently used engine.

    .. code-block:: fortran

       subroutine adios2_add_transport(transport_index, io, type, ierr)

-      !
-Returns a transport_index handler
+      ! returns a transport_index handler
       integer, intent(out):: transport_index

       ! io handler
       type(adios2_io), intent(in) :: io

-      ! must be a supported transport type for a particular Engine.
+      ! transport type. must be supported by the engine.
 CAN’T use the keywords “Transport” or “transport” character*(*), intent(in) :: type

       ! error code
       integer, intent(out) :: ierr

-* :f90:`subroutine adios2_set_transport_parameter` Sets a single parameter to an existing transport identified with a transport_index handler from add_transport.
+* :f90:`subroutine adios2_set_transport_parameter` set a parameter for a transport.
 Overwrites existing parameter with the same key.

    .. code-block:: fortran